Vyachowski/test-assignments/Developers Institute/js-lessons.md

 (Remind about const, let and var);

+Do you have any questions about variables and expressions?

 ## Repetetive operations – how to make it convenient?
+For now we know how to print in the console a number or a string.
 However, what if we need to print to the console, for example, all numbers from 1 to 20?

 Using the familiar terms, the first thing that comes to mind is to write the following code: